SimoneNegro/UPO_Web_project/README.md

 # Web project

-This is an educational project.
+This is an educational project made from zero to this.

 ## Description